tritonmc/triton-website/backend/docs/markdown/installation.md

 If you're using BungeeCord, you only need to place your TWIN token in the BungeeCord Triton's config.
 To learn more about TWIN and how you can get the token, visit the [TWIN documentation page](/docs/twin).

+## Using BungeeCord

+To use BungeeCord (or a fork), you must enable `bungeecord` on config.
+Furthermore, make sure all your servers (including BungeeCord) are using the same version of the plugin, otherwise some unexpected problems may show up.
+While using BungeeCord, your `languages.json` file is ignore in all servers except the proxy.
+The `languages` section on config is also ignored.